kyverno/kyverno/samples/RequireLabels.md

 Labels are a fundamental and important way to assign descriptive metadata to Kubernetes resources, especially Pods.
 Labels are especially important as the number of applications grow and are composed in different ways.

 This sample policy requires that the label `app.kubernetes.io/name` be defined on all Pods.
-If you wish to require that all Pods have multiple labels defined (as opposed to [any labels from an approved list](RequireCertainLabels.md)), this policy can be altered by adding an additional rule block which checks for a second (or third, etc.) label name.
+If you wish to require that all Pods have multiple labels defined (as opposed to [any labels from an approved list](RequireCertainLabels.md)), this policy can be altered by adding more labels.

 ## More Information